wireapp/wire-server/src/understand/federation/architecture.rst

 The following subsections briefly introduce the individual components, their state and their functionality.
-The semantics of backend-to-backend communication will be explained in more detail in Section 2.2.
+The semantics of backend-to-backend communication will be explained in more detail in the Section on :ref:`Federation API
+<federation-api>`.

 .. _ingress: